📝 Recipes, knowledge & memory · ⏱️ 4 min read

 • 12 min: Plate and serve

-• "Sauce coats the spoon" (not "sauce is thick enough")
+• "Sauce coats the back of a spoon" (not "sauce thickens enough")

-• "Meat has golden-brown crust" (not "meat is seared")
+• "Meat develops golden-brown crust" (not "meat is properly seared")

-• "Pasta still has slight bite" (not "pasta is almost done")
+• "Pasta retains slight firmness" (not "pasta is nearly finished")

-• Easy to adjust if you change ingredients
+• Simple to modify when you change ingredients

 ⚠️ Note:

-An app like KitchenNmbrs automatically calculates your cost per serving when you update ingredient prices.
-This way you immediately see if your selling price still works without having to recalculate manually.
+Tools like KitchenNmbrs automatically recalculate your cost per serving when ingredient prices change.
+You'll instantly see if your selling price still works without manual number-crunching.

-Adjust your recipe until everyone achieves the same result.
-This is your investment in consistency and quality.
+Refine your recipe until everyone achieves matching results.
+This investment pays dividends in consistency and reputation.

 How do you write an executable recipe? (step by step)